zzzprojects/EntityFramework-Extensions/docs2/pages/site/contest-rules.md

 ### HOW TO ENTER
 3. NO PURCHASE NECESSARY.
 To participate in this Contest, you must:

    - a.
 Download and try our Entity Framework Extensions Library.

    - b.
+Fill out the contest form.

-Answer an email sent by info@zzzprojects.com two weeks later, asking for your feedback.
+   - c.
+Answer an email sent from info@zzzprojects.com two weeks later, asking for your feedback.

 4. You will receive one (1) Entry in the Contest when you give us feedback as described in Section 3 and, above and in accordance with these Rules.
 LIMIT (1) ENTRY PER PERSON/COMPANY DURING THE CONTEST PERIOD, your participation will be entered automatically every month following your first entry until the end of the contest or until you win.
 You can only win once, if you win a license your name is withdrawn from the other contestants for the following monthly draws.
  If it is discovered that you attempted to enter more than once during the Contest Period, then all your Entries will be void.
 Use of any automated system to submit Entries is prohibited and will result in disqualification.